dehlirious/PocketProxy/README.md

 ## Contact and Feedback

-If you'd like to contribute to PocketProxy or file a bug or feature request, please visit [its GitHub page].
+If you'd like to contribute to PocketProxy or file a bug or feature request, please visit [its GitHub page]